realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | *WC/RC hybrid mode* |

 To toggle WC/RC hybrid mode, type 113 followed by ENTER.
+To disable WC and/or RC mode, type 110 and ENTER.

+### Minimal mode

+In "Minimal" mode, the present time display shows the weekday instead of the year, the other displays are switched off.
+In order to enable this mode, enter "117" followed by ENTER.
+To disable, type "110" and ENTER.

+Minimal mode is disabled automatically under the same conditions as World Clock mode.

 ### Exhibition mode